CUCC Expedition Handbook

 You will find it very, very useful to see what is going on if you look directly at the data in the database (just a single file in the sqlite case) and browse the data in the tables.
 This is vital when doing Django migrations between Django versions.
 A light-weight, simple db browser is DB Browser for SQLite.
 Connecting directly the the MariaDB database with a control panel or workbench gives even more tools and documentation capabilities.
 See the troggle server documentation for how to install MariaDB.

-When Ubuntu is running on WSL, it does not use systemctl.
-So you need specific instructions for installing MariaDB under WSL, do what it says in these instructions first (sudo apt install ...etc.):
+So under WSL1 you needed specific instructions for installing MariaDB under WSL, do what it says in these instructions first (sudo apt install ...etc.):

 Create a new dedicated administrative MariaDB user 'expo' who can access all databases.
 Log in to the MariaDB command with